wdvorkin/SyntheticData/README.md

-# SyntheticData
-Repository for Synthetic Dataset Generation
+# Repository for Synthetic Dataset Generation for Power System Applications